Richard Bonelli

 Richard Bonelli (born George Richard Bunn; 6 February 1889 – 7 June 1980) was an American operatic baritone active from 1915 to the late 1970s.
 Although he sang predominantly on stage in both light and grand operas, he also performed at various times on radio, in concerts and films, as well as on television.

 Early life and training

 Bonelli was the child of Ida (née Homel) and Martin Bunn of Port Byron, New York.
 His family later moved to Syracuse and soon George preferred to be called Richard.
 Prior to deciding on a career in music, Bonelli was a friend of race car driver and later mayor of Salt Lake City, Ab Jenkins.
 Bonelli attended Syracuse University, initially studying engineering, but the quality of his singing voice altered those early academic pursuits.
 He soon began actively training with voice teachers, including Arthur Alexander in Los Angeles and with Jean de Reszke and William Valonat in Europe.
+He also studied singing with Sidney Dietch.